hye-rin-an/TE_NAHR/FAW pop gen/README.md

 - run codeml on bootstrapped samples: "runcodeml.for.bootstrapsamples.py" with "codeml.ctl.for.bootstrapsamples" and "tree.for.bootstrapsamples"
 - retrieve calculated rates: "dnds.py"

-5) Bootstrap confidence intervals: bootstrap.*.R
+5) Bootstrap confidence intervals: bootstrap.*